DRIVE-Lab-BGU/SDRP/SDRP/core_torch/README.md

-JaxBackpropPlanner get evn.modl and in its change by the logic **planner_args go to the model  rddl by hyperparmaters (the config is there )
+JaxBackpropPlanner get evn.modl and in its change by the logic

-cearte file pilicies that contain drp slp
+**planner_args go to the model  rddl by hyperparmaters (the config is there ) its mean no more config file back there the user need to write what he wnat for example

 class dqn(nn.Module):
     def __init__(self):